Blog

 Are There Risks in a Coronavirus Vaccine?

-Background Information
+COVID Vaccine Background Information

 Millions of Americans will soon offer to take a coronavirus vaccine during this global pandemic.
 An important question to cover is whether there are legal risks associated with taking one.
 Historically, when vaccine manufacturers were unwilling to face liability for any adverse health consequences arising from taking a vaccine, it was more difficult to manufacture large-scale production.
 This occurred during the 1976 influenza outbreak under President Gerald Ford.
-In response, the U.S. government passed law to become the defendant in any lawsuit directed towards those distributing the vaccine, shielding vaccine manufacturers.[1]
+In response, the U.S. government passed a law to become the defendant in any lawsuit directed towards those distributing the vaccine, shielding vaccine manufacturers.[1]

 Protections for COVID Vaccine Distributors.